 Some of the trains through Bruton and Castle Cary on the Heart of Wessex Line go beyond or start beyond Bristol, to or from Gloucester and Cheltenham Spa (All of these stop at Bristol Parkway from where there are frequent fast trains to Cardiff).
 CrossCountry trains through Bristol go to the Midlands, the north of England and Scotland.

-For Cardiff there are fast trains one can change to more conveniently at Westbury than at Bristol Temple Meads.
+For Cardiff there are trains one can change to more conveniently at Westbury than at Bristol Temple Meads.
 One can also change at Westbury for the hourly service to Salisbury, Southampton and Portsmouth.
 From either of these last two towns you can change to trains going further along the south coast, to Chichester or Brighton, for example.
 Go to the Westbury page for more details.

 Taking a Weymouth-bound train from Bruton or Castle Cary and changing at Dorchester West (with a ten-minute walk across to Dorchester South station) you can get onto the South West Trains service to Poole and Bournemouth and London Waterloo, but a much easier and only slightly more expensive way of changing on to that line is to go on the short distance to Weymouth, where it is just a matter of changing platforms.
 You can also change at Upwey, but it has no facilities, and changing there always means crossing the bridge to the other platform.
 To see the timetable for this line click here.
 For Crewkerne, Axminster or Honiton on the South West Trains line to Exeter you can drive or take a taxi to Gillingham station or take a train from Bruton or Castle Cary to Yeovil Pen Mill station and then a bus to Yeovil Junction station on the South-West Trains line.
 Trains on that line run every hour.
-See at the foot of the Other Timetables page for how to get details of this bus service (but note that the last bus is quite early), or look on the Heart of Wessex Line Guide timetables page, lower right-hand margin .
+See at the foot of the Other Timetables page for how to get details of this bus service (but note that the last bus is quite early), or look on the Heart of Wessex Line Guide timetables page, bottom left .